AntonOnyshch/pixelDrawer-JS/README.md

 ![How line drawer works-3](readme-Resources/how-linedrawer-works-3.png)

-These lines of code will make or coordinates from left to right.
+These lines of code will make our coordinates from left to right.

         if (x0 > x1) {
             [x0, x1] = [x1, x0];